cadet/CADET-Core/doc/interface/unit_operations/2d_general_rate_model.rst

 ``CROSS_SECTION_AREA``

    Cross section area of the column.
-If `COL_RADIUS` is present, this parameter will be ignored.
+This parameter is optional and will be ignored if `COL_RADIUS` is provided.

    **Unit:** :math:`\mathrm{m}^{2}`